Storm reports: Strong winds cause trees to blow over, power outages

 WICHITA, Kan.
-(KSNW) — Strong winds in Moundridge, Kansas, have caused trees to fall down and cause power outages Tuesday evening.
+(KSNW) — Strong winds in Moundridge caused trees to fall down and power outages Tuesday evening.

 The City of Moundrige is asking drivers to please avoid the area of West Galle Street to allow crews to work to remove the downed tree.